 Patent examiners are usually never permitted to allow anything through the first time around.
 Once the examiner declines the application, the applicant then has to state his or her reason as to why the examiner made the wrong decision.
 The examiner will then review the applicant's response to the rejection.
 The patent examiner will likely want to obtain advice from a qualified patent attorney who can better assess the situation, as an attorney has more familiarly and knowledge surrounding the applicable patent laws.

 You'll also want to keep in mind that emotions tend to get in the way when an applicant is denied; keep emotions out of the way since this is a job in which you can only look at the facts.
 If the invention itself does not satisfy the criteria for patent protection, then it must be rejected.
 That is why a dialogue occurs between you, the applicant, and the patent attorney in order to make an informed decision.

 How long does it take for the examination to take place?

 The USPTO receives in excess of half a million new patent applications annually.
 Because the applications are randomly assigned, an applicant has no way of knowing if the application itself is going to be assessed and examined thoroughly or rather quickly.

-If you need additional help determining whether or not a patent examiner position if right for you, you can post your legal need on UpCounsel's marketplace.
+If you need additional help determining whether or not a patent examiner position is right for you, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.